scott1326/carnd-traffic-sign-classification/writeup.md

 ### Predictions

 Here are the softmax probabilities and predictions for the 5 web images.
-The highest probability guess was correct in each case except for the third, in which the 2nd highest was the correct image.
+The highest probability guess was correct in each case except for the third, in which the 2nd highest was the correct image (correct sign in *italics*).

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|